uchicago-dsi/hpc-doc/README.md

 ## Coding and Mounting
 If we want to write code on the server, one way is to use vim.
 Or we can use vscode ssh to the login node, as the disk space is also mounted on the computation node, so we will see the same files on the login node and the computation node.

+### vscode issues
+Q: vscode remote ssh can not work
+A: ssh to the login node, and rm -rf ~/.vscode-server.
+Note: you should close all the vscode windows before you do this.

 ## Sample Code
 ```python